The 5 most epic set designs in movie history

 James Cameron produced one of his best works when he designed the movie Titanic.
 He and his team used a whopping $200 million to recreate the sinking of the Titanic.
 Considering the fact that the movie gained over two billion in revenue, it was worth spending every single cent of the $200 million.

 The crew did a commendable job building a ship that was only ten percent smaller than the original.
 That meant the movie setting created a real feeling for the actors, to ensure they performed their best.
 Built in an enormous hinge, the ship was designed to shift positions, essential for filming the vessel sinking.
-The placement was also instrumental for holding the thousands of liters of water that were needed for filming.
+The placement was also instrumental in holding the thousands of liters of water that were needed for filming.

 It took close to two years for Titanic to be produced.
 Each scene was acted in real time with minimal effects – but it was worth the wait as the end result was a masterpiece, other than the thin, hackneyed score.